genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/03_basics.md

 | headerOverrides | null | `headerOverrides = arrayListOf("id", "name")` | List | Set the column names to be used.
 If the file has header it's ignored and the speicifed names are used  |
 | readLazily | false | `readLazily = true` | Boolean | Set lazy reading  |

-### Mapper for the incoming data
+## Mapper for the incoming data

-The data from the defined source is read row by row and mapped to [Table](/creating-applications/defining-your-application/data-model/tables/tables) object.
+The data from the defined source is read row by row and mapped to a [Table](/creating-applications/defining-your-application/data-model/tables/tables) object.
 Each column from the incoming row is mapped to a [Field](/creating-applications/defining-your-application/data-model/fields/fields).

-#### Mapping by column name
+### Mapping by column name
-If the column name of the source row is the same as the [Field](/creating-applications/defining-your-application/data-model/fields/fields) name then there is no need explicit mapping.
+If the column name of the source row is the same as the [Field](/creating-applications/defining-your-application/data-model/fields/fields) name, then there is no need for explicit mapping.

-If the column name of the source row is not the same as the [Field](/creating-applications/defining-your-application/data-model/fields/fields) name then it can be specified by using `sourceProperty` parameter
+If the column name of the source row is not the same as the [Field](/creating-applications/defining-your-application/data-model/fields/fields) name, then it can be specified using the `sourceProperty` parameter:

 ```kotlin
 TRADE_SIDE {